Home

 Research

-Attachement Trees (2024)
+Attachement Trees (2024) The article

 This is a full-time research project financed by the ISM grant (I received an offer for the NSERC grant, but I had to decline it for administrative reasons) and supervised by Prof. Louigi Addario-Berry from McGill University.